 - Stone Root - This root has been used traditionally as a remedy for kidney and bladder stones.
 It helps relieve urinary tract disorders and cystitis.

 - Parsley Piert - This herb is used for helping with kidney and bladder stones, as well as helping with recurrent urinary infections.

 - Wild Hydrangea - Not to be mistaken with the hydrangea plant, wild hydrangea root helps dissolve and remove kidney stones.
-It also helps reduce pain.
+It also helps reduce discomfort.

 - Gravel Root - High in anti-inflammatory properties, gravel root help break down calculi in the bladder and kidneys.

-- Echinacea Purpurea - Commonly used for infections, this herb which is high in anti-microbial properties helps with infection and helps promote healing.
+- Echinacea Purpurea - Commonly used for infections, this herb which can defend against microogranisms helps with infection and helps promote healing.

 - Marshmallow - Helps reduce swelling and inflammation of the urinary tract and helps fight bacterial infection.
 High in antioxidants, this herb helps protect against oxidative damage.

 - Oregon Grape - Helps combat various forms of fungal and bacterial infections.

 - 100% organic Milk Thistle seed extract - used to help support the liver.
 The main compound of Milk Thistle is Silymarin, which helps prevent toxins from binding to the liver, and has shown to help the liver regenerate more quickly.

 Pet's Weight Dosage

 To be taken twice daily.
 All NHV supplements are designed to be used together, and can, therefore, be given at once for convenience.